Ossa (motorcycle): Grand Prix success ends in tragedy

-After having won the 250cc Spanish national championship in 1967 and 1968, Ossa and Herrero moved up to the world championships where, they finished seventh 1968 250cc world championship including an impressive third-place finish behind the factory-backed Yamahas of Phil Read and Bill Ivy at the season-ending Nations Grand Prix held at the high speed Monza circuit.
+After having won the 250cc Spanish national championship in 1967 and 1968, Ossa and Herrero moved up to the world championships, where they finished seventh in the 1968 250cc world championship, including an impressive third-place finish behind the factory-backed Yamahas of Phil Read and Bill Ivy at the season-ending Nations Grand Prix held at the high speed Monza circuit.

-In 1969, the FIM changed its regulations in an effort to reduce spiraling costs in motorcycle racing.
+In 1969, the Fédération Internationale de Motocyclisme changed its regulations in an effort to reduce spiraling costs in motorcycle racing.
 125cc and 250cc machines would be limited to two cylinders and 6-speed transmissions.
 This regulation change caused the dominant Yamaha and Suzuki factories to withdraw their teams from Grand Prix racing.

-The 1969 Grand Prix season would be even more successful for the Ossa factory as, Herrero won three races and, held a one-point lead in the 250cc world championship going into the last race of the season in Yugoslavia.
-Herrero started the race in the lead but, crashed on the seventh lap ending his championship hopes.
+The 1969 Grand Prix season would be even more successful for the Ossa factory, as Herrero won three races and held a one-point lead in the 250cc world championship going into the last race of the season in Yugoslavia.
+Herrero started the race in the lead but crashed on the seventh lap ending his championship hopes.
 He would finish third in the world championship.
 Ossa and Herrero repeated as Spanish 250cc national champion for a third consecutive year.

 After a promising start to the 1970 season in which Herrero won his fourth 250cc Grand Prix, he died after crashing on melted tar during the 1970 Isle of Man TT.
 Herrero's death affected the Ossa team so much that they withdrew from road racing competitions altogether.